 All of this is quickly adjustable from within the Bose Music app, when paired to the headphones via Bluetooth.
 However, as you won't always wish to dig into that app, a dedicated button on the left earcup controls noise-cancelling in two ways: either on/off, if that's how it's setup in the app; or by cycling through three user-selected levels (that's 0, 5 and 10 by default, but could be, say, 6, 8 and 10) as you so desire.

-Bose is renowned for its noise-cancelling tech because it delivers a strong form of it - which is great for travellers looking to cut out train, plane and other on-the-go sounds.
-But sometimes it can arguably be a bit too much, like being sucked into a vacuum.
+Bose is renowned for its noise-cancelling tech because it delivers a strong form of it - which is great for travellers looking to cut out train, plane and other irritating on-the-go sounds.
+But sometimes it can arguably be a bit too much, like being stuck in a vacuum.
 With the Headphones 700, the option to dip to, say, level 7 rather than full-on 10 may be perfect for those looking for more subtlety.
 Even level 0 (which is the Transparency mode) offers some isolation of sound, but allows for most sound - particularly voice, so conversation is easy - to pass through.

 Noise-cancelling technology is one thing, but Bose steps things up with voice isolation technology in the Headphones 700.
 Indeed, it's the first company to use what it's referred to as an 'adaptive quad microphone system' to isolate voice from surrounding noise - which could be useful in video, conference or phone calls.

-As much as we love the idea - and it worked well when tested on the streets of central London - we just don't really see the 700 series as the pinnacle place for such a technology to arrive.
+As much as we love this idea - and it worked well when tested on the streets of central London - we just don't really see the 700 series as the pinnacle place for such a technology to arrive.
 Perhaps it's just our way of being, but over-ears tend to not feel like headphones for wearing when making phone calls.
 But, hey, each to their own, and when this tech is deployed elsewhere we're sure this upgraded beam technology will be greatly received.